-Granite Hill Camping Resort is nestled on an 150-acre property in beautiful Adams County.
+Granite Hill Camping Resort is nestled on a 150-acre property in beautiful Adams County.
 As such, Granite Hill has a long and varied colonial and agricultural history.
 Prior to 1964, the land on which Granite Hill Camping Resort is situated was exclusively a working farm.
 And, the property is contained entirely within the boundaries of the Manor of the Maske, which was William Penn’s familial holding in the area.

 The original owner of Granite Hill was David Stewart, who settled in what was then York County sometime during the great influx of Scotch-Irish, Dutch, and Catholic settlers during the period 1733-1740.
 Mr. Stewart’s name appears on several historical documents and his final resting place is the Lower Marsh Creek Cemetery, a scant few miles from Granite Hill.
 The Stewart name remained attached to Granite Hill for more than a century.
 Ancestor David Stewart is recorded as owner of several properties, including Granite Hill during the Battle of Gettysburg and his name is also listed in a request for war reparations from the Confederacy.
 Following the Civil War, David Stewart sold Granite Hill to Felix Drais in 1865.
-Reason given for the sale of the family lands was the “overcrowding” of Adams County and he was rumored to have moved to the frontier territory of Missouri.
+The reason given for the sale of the family lands was the “overcrowding” of Adams County and he was rumored to have moved to the frontier territory of Missouri.

 Felix Drais was a Union soldier from Ohio who was wounded in the Peach Orchard on the second day of the Battle of Gettysburg.
 He convalesced in Gettysburg, married his nursemaid and returned home to civilian life in Ohio.
 Evidently, homesickness on his wife’s part forced his hand and he purchased Granite Hill from the Stewarts and returned to Gettysburg to live out his days.
 Not much is known about his offspring but his grandson, Jim Lott, was to play a crucial role in the history of Granite Hill.